Washington Public Assistance for Immigrants Who Are Not Lawfully Present

-You may be eligible for limited programs IF you meet other requirements, such as having a low income.
+Maybe.
+You may be eligible for limited programs if you meet other requirements, such as having a low income.
 These programs include:

 medical coverage for pregnant women

-medical coverage for children - see Apple Health for Kids Program
+medical coverage for children – read Apple Health for Kids Program

 medical coverage for dialysis or cancer treatment